-As of December 31, 2004, we had \$ million of outstanding borrowings under our Facility.
-In order for us to cover our annual interest payments on indebtedness, we must achieve annual returns on our December 31, 2004 total assets of at least %.
+As of December 31, 2004, we had \$55.5 million of outstanding borrowings under our Facility.
+In order for us to cover our annual interest payments on indebtedness, we must achieve annual returns on our December 31, 2004 total assets of at least 0.90%.
+The interest rate charged on our borrowings as of December 31, 2004 was 3.56%.
 We intend to continue borrowing under the Facility in the future and we may increase the size of the Facility or otherwise issue debt securities or other evidences of indebtedness following the consummation of this offering.
 Our ability to service our debt depends largely on our financial performance and will be subject to prevailing economic conditions and competitive pressures.
 The amount of leverage that we employ at any particular time will depend on our investment adviser's and our board of directors' assessment of market and other factors at the time of any proposed borrowing.